Japan’s ‘Seven Stars In Kyushu’ Named A World’s Top 25 Train®

 The Society of International Railway Travelers® is proud to announce that the Cruise Train Seven Stars in Kyushu, as it’s officially known, is the first Japanese train to be awarded status as a World’s Top 25 Train.®

 We are also proud to announce that The Society of IRT is the first agency/tour operator in the Western Hemisphere to charter the Seven Stars.
-(Download the tour program here.)
-And IRT is the first to sign a contract to obtain other dates in October and November of 2016 for our honored travelers.
+(See our 2017 tour itinerary here.)
+And IRT is the first to sign a contract to offer additional dates for our honored travelers.

 Operated by JR Kyushu, the Seven Stars began service in October, 2013.
 The luxury train was an immediate hit.
 Space on the train — which accommodates a maximum of 30 guests — routinely sells out many months in advance.

 High demand has caused JR Kyushu to hold periodic lotteries to determine who gets to ride the Seven Stars.

 “That’s not a big problem for most Japanese, who are just a bullet train ride or two away” from Fukuoka, Kyushu, where guests board the Seven Stars, said Society of IRT CEO & founder Owen Hardy.

 “But basing your travel plans on winning a lottery is unworkable for most travelers from the Western Hemisphere, who need to book flights, hotels, and itineraries months in advance.”